Tai Chi is a philosophy for living; the practice to be a centered, balanced and harmonious human being in all situations throughout life.

 Stephanie Schaffner

-Stephanie is a focused student of the Classical Martial Arts, her training includes Traditional Okinawa Karate, Yang Style Tai Chi, Qi Gong, Nei Gong, Dao Yin, Meditation and Yoga.
+Stephanie is a focused student of the Classical Martial Arts with interests across different disciplines.
+She has created for herself a unique and deeply personal practice that includes Traditional Okinawa Karate, Yang Style Tai Chi, Qi Gong, Nei Gong, Dao Yin, Meditation and Yoga.

 stephanie@massconservatory.ca